 - Fun to grow: They stimulate children's senses (including taste, for edibles) or excite the imagination.

 - Easy to grow: Kids need to be eased into gardening with forgiving specimens.
-Plants easily grown from seed are especially appealing to children because they preside over them from start to finish.
+Plants easily grown from seed are especially appealing to children because they can preside over their development from start to finish, giving them a sense of empowerment.

 - Safe to grow: The last thing you want is something unsafe for kids, including poisonous plants.

 - Instructive: Some plants are great for teaching lessons about nature.
-They provide examples of natural remedies or help kids connect to animals (as when flowers draw hummingbirds).
+They provide examples of natural remedies, instruct kids about soil science, or help kids connect to animals (as when flowers draw hummingbirds).

 The sense most stimulated by Stachys byzantina is touch.
 Children can reach out and stroke the fuzzy leaves of this perennial.